hamidralmasi/Protean/README.md

 Protean
 ================================
-This folder contains the implementation of the [Protean](https://ieeexplore.ieee.org/document/10229046) on The Network Simulator, Version 3.
+This repository contains the implementation of the [Protean](https://ieeexplore.ieee.org/document/10229046) on The Network Simulator, Version 3.

 ## Table of Contents: